-Description: This course will allow students to develop their skills in a variety of creative writing assignments.
-This course will also develop at least one major, fully documented, MLA accurate research paper as well.
-This course will also serve as an overview and sampling of texts representative and iconic of a specific literary topic.
-This course will build on concepts and literary terminology directly covered in ENG 301.
+Description: This course will help seniors develop their skills in a variety of creative and biographic writing assignments.
+They will write at least one major, fully documented, MLA accurate research paper.
+This course will serve as an overview and sampling of texts representative and iconic of specific literary topics or motifs.
+Students will build concepts and literary terminology directly covered in ENG 301.
 This topic may vary and is at instructor discretion at the beginning of the semester.
-Topics may include Folklore & Mythology, Historical Fiction, and Science Fiction, among others.
+Topics may include Folklore & Mythology, Historical Fiction, and Science Fiction.

 Student Activities: Students will analyze their own writing styles as well as the styles of other authors and a variety of texts including short stories, novels, drama, and poetry.
+The early drama will be The Tragedy of Hamlet and a selected novel.